snqzspg/sg-car-plate-matching/README.md

     SBA1262A
     SBA1297A
 ```
+## Accuracy
+Note that not all car plate numbers are considered, especially the more nuanced ones.
+Any feedback on inaccurate or missing car plate numbers are appreciated, although a pull request is much more greatly appreciated.

+If you are using this for investigative purposes, you might want to cross check the results, or take into consideration that the result could be inaccurate.
 ## Building
 ### Prerequisites
 Before you can build the project, you need to have the [Glasgow Haskell Compiler (GHC)](https://www.haskell.org/ghc/).